n3rdopolis/rebeccablackos/README.txt

       This option is handled early in initramfs: norecinit=1                 This forces the initramfs recovery prompt to fall back to the system console, and not use the user mode terminal.
+                                        This is not recommended for most users, as the system console is the first serial device

       These utilities assit with changing boot options:
-            rbos-force-softwarerendering:  Wizard for configuring the bootloader wlmforceswrender option to the kernel command line

             rbos-force-softwarerendering:  Wizard for configuring the bootloader to add or remove `nomodeset to the kernel command line to force or unforce using the fallback (SimpleDRM) driver.

+            rbos-force-simplegraphics:     Wizard for configuring the bootloader wlmforceswrender option to the kernel command line

             rbos-configure-simplegraphics: Wizard for configuring the bootloader frambuffer size for hardware that requires SimpleDRM (see CHANGING THE
             RESOLUTION ON SIMPLE HARDWARE)